 The Housing Development Fund currently makes second mortgage loans available to certain Eligible Borrowers who are qualified to obtain a Program Loan.
-Such loans, not to exceed the amount authorized by the Board (currently \$15,000), are to assist borrowers with certain closing costs and down payments in connection with the purchase of the home.
+Such loans, not to exceed the amount authorized by the Housing Development Fund's Board of Directors (currently \$15,000), are to assist borrowers with certain closing costs and down payments in connection with the purchase of the home.
 These second mortgage loans are currently funded by general reserves or from other available funds.
 A de-minimis amount of these loan repayments are pledged to the payment of the Bonds.

 Procedures for Origination and Purchase.
 The Housing Development Fund purchases Program Loans from lenders who, in the regular course of their business, have demonstrated an ability to originate mortgage loans and otherwise meet the requirement for participating established by the Housing Development Fund as set forth in the Procedural Guide ("Participating Lenders").
 Each Participating Lender must execute a Loan Purchase Agreement that requires lenders to originate Program Loans in accordance with the requirements of the Procedural Guide, which includes all applicable requirements of the Code.
+The Housing Development Fund also originates Program Loans through its retail operation and receives Program Loan applications through assignment from a network of approved third party originators ("Third Party Originator") in accordance with the requirements of the Procedural Guide.
+Third Party Originators must execute a Third Party Originator Agreement that requires the performance of certain loan origination services for loans closed by the Housing Development Fund in accordance with the requirements of the Procedural Guide.

 The Housing Development Fund establishes a pool of money from which lenders are able to apply for commitments of funds to purchase Program Loans.
 Participating Lenders draw from this pool by receiving a forward commitment at the time of the Participating Lender's prequalification of the Program Loan.
 Participating Lenders are required to enter into Program Loan Purchase Agreements under which each agrees that only Program Loans meeting the qualifications described in the Procedural Guide will be sold to the Housing Development Fund.
+Third Party Originators forward certain information as described in the Procedural Guide to the Housing Development Fund for review.
+The Housing Development Fund, after review, notifies the Third Party Originator of the approval or denial of the commitment of funds.

 Participating Lenders are expected to deliver Program Loans to be purchased under the Housing Finance Program to the Housing Development Fund at a price of 100% of their respective principal amounts plus accrued interest.
-The Participating Lenders are expected to receive an origination fee not exceeding 150 basis points of the principal amount of the Program Loan to be purchased or a minimum of \$1,500.
+The Participating Lenders are expected to receive an origination fee not exceeding 185 basis points of the principal amount of the Program Loan to be purchased or a minimum of \$1,500.
 Such fee may come from funds paid by the Eligible Borrower or the seller but in most cases will be paid from funds provided by the Housing Development Fund.
 Additionally, the Housing Development Fund will pay the Participating Lender a servicing release fee as discussed below.
+Third Party Originators receive a fee payable by the Housing Development Fund, currently \$575, if certain loan origination services as described in the Procedural Guide are performed.